What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Inline Form Errors

-When users fill out forms, inline form errors have been added next to each form field making it easier for all users to complete forms.
-This addition especially helps users of AT drill-down on what items they need to correct to complete the form.
+With the addition of the Inline Form Errors (IFE) module, form errors are now in Drupal core.
+When users fill out a form, a linked summary of errors appears above the form, along with inline form errors below each form field.
+This addition ends up making it easier for all users to complete a form, and it especially helps users of AT drill-down on what items they need to correct to complete a form.

 Semantic Code